Choltz95/Concurrent-Triangulation-and-Kruskals/README.txt

 Chester Holtz - 28264729 - choltz2@u.rochester.edu
 Lee Murphy - 28250920 - lmurp14@u.rochester.edu

-In this assignment we were required to implement a generic ordered set abstraction given some base code for an integer set.
+In this assignment we were required to implement parallelizations of existing sequential programs written in Java.

 == Source Files ==
 README.txt - This file